Nayoung-Oh/Nayoung-Oh.github.io/_pages/about.md

 My research goal is to develop efficient and controllable robot learning systems, with a particular interest in supporting underrepresented groups.
 Recently, I have been focusing on:

-1. Diffusion-state space model (SSM)-based imitation learning
+1. State space model (SSM) based efficient small vision language action models (sVLA)
-2. Natural language space grounding using large language models (LLMs)
+2. Diffusion-SSM based imitation learning

 Please feel free to contact me at: <code>nyoh (at) kaist.ac.kr</code>